unraid/docs/docs/unraid-os/system-administration/secure-your-server/secure-your-outgoing-comms.md

 | [IVPN](https://www.ivpn.net/en/), [OVPN](https://www.ovpn.com/en), [Windscribe](https://windscribe.com/) | Niche needs      | Advanced privacy, regional options         | Good              | Community-supported         |

 :::tip
-Choose a provider with native WireGuard support and strong privacy policies.
+Choose a provider with native %%WireGuard|wireguard%% support and strong privacy policies.
 Avoid providers that require custom clients or proprietary protocols.
 :::

 ### Configuring VPN tunneled access for Docker

-You can route specific Docker containers through a commercial VPN tunnel - no router changes required.
+You can route specific Docker containers through a commercial %%VPN|vpn-tunnel%% tunnel - no router changes required.

-1. Download the WireGuard config file from your chosen provider.
+1. Download the %%WireGuard|wireguard%% config file from your chosen provider.
 2. In ***Settings → VPN Manager***, select **Import Config** and upload the file.
 This creates a new tunnel.
 3. The **Peer type of access** defaults to *VPN tunneled access for Docker*.
 Optionally, give it a local name.
 4. Click **Apply**.